 In conjuction with LNHG we organise field trips and training days.
 We are always happy to meet, or hear from, anyone interested in recording in Argyll.
 Experts and beginners alike are equally welcome.

-Some species of the greatest conservation importance in Argyll – such as the Marsh Fritillary butterfly or Hazel Gloves fungus – are very easy to recognise.
+Some species of the greatest conservation importance in Argyll – such as the Marsh Fritillary butterfly or Hazel Gloves fungus – are very easy to recognise and can be recorded by beginners.
 Even records of the commonest species help put dots on distribution maps and provide valuable information about trends caused by climate change or other factors.